lukedupin/caterpillar/README.md

 ```

 ## Optional POST using kwargs
-post_opt argument checking works fine, but its a little ugly.
+post_opt argument checking works fine, but it's a little ugly.
 It also creates a lot of code.
 The same operation can be done with kwargs.

 ```python
 @Cocoon(